jpzk/ingest-token-prices/README.md

 # Hourly Token Price Ingest

 This is my first little `rust` project combining `Diesel ORM` with `SQLite` and `reqwest` to fetch and maintain token prices (last, and 30d historical) fetched from Coingecko.
 It will upsert duplicate prices.
+And the best thing: **It does not require an API key, kudos to Coingecko**

 ## Setup